Cummins B Series engine: General engine features

-B Engine
+B engine

-3.9L
+3.9 L

-The 3.9L 4B/4BT/4BTA Cummins is categorized under the B Engine family alongside the 5.9L 6B/6BT/6BTA Cummins diesel engines.
-The 3.9L is an inline four-cylinder naturally aspirated (4B) or turbodiesel (4BT/4BTA) that was popular for many step van applications, including bread vans and other commercial vehicles.
+The 3.9-liter 4B/4BT/4BTA Cummins is categorized under the B Engine family alongside the 5.9-liter 6B/6BT/6BTA Cummins diesel engines.
+The 3.9 is an inline four-cylinder, either naturally aspirated (4B) or turbodiesel (4BT/4BTA), which was popular for many step van applications including bread vans and other commercial vehicles.
 Additionally it has seen broad usage in agricultural equipment.
 It has also gained popularity as an engine swap into smaller trucks and SUVs.

 4B

-The lowest powered, naturally aspirated 3.9L Cummins, the 4B, produces 53 hp.
+The lowest powered, naturally aspirated 3.9-liter Cummins, the 4B, produces 53 hp.
 This variant is most commonly found in equipment such as generators and wood chippers.

 4BT

 The 4BT is one of two turbocharged variants of the 3.9L B-Series engine.
-It contains two valves per cylinder for a total of eight.
+It has two valves per cylinder for a total of eight.
 The most common output of this variant is 105 horsepower.

 4BTA

-The 4BTA is the updated version of the 4BT, also turbocharged, containing four valves per cylinder for a total of sixteen.
+The 4BTA is turbocharged, and aftercooled with four valves per cylinder for a total of sixteen.
 The most common output of this variant is 170 horsepower.

-5.9L
+5.9 L

-The 5.9L Cummins, also known as the "12-Valve" Cummins was the first member of the Cummins B-Series to be used in a light truck vehicle.
+The 5.9 L Cummins, also known as the "12-Valve" Cummins was the first member of the Cummins B-Series to be used in a light truck vehicle.
 The 6BT used Bosch fuel systems, injector, and VE rotary pump and P7100 inline injection pumps.
 Some early 6BTs were supplied with CAV rotary pumps instead, before the Bosch system became the sole standard.
 This engine started life in 1984 designed as an agricultural engine, for use in Case agricultural equipment.

 After 1989, the 6BT engine was used in light duty, medium duty and select heavy duty trucks and buses.
 The 6BT engine has recently become very popular for use in repowering various vehicles.

 6B

-The 6B is the naturally aspirated version of the 6BT with the power output of between 150 and 173 hp and with the compression ratio of 19:1.There were no automotive 6B engines.
+The 6B is the naturally aspirated version of the 6BT with a power output of 115 hp @ 2,500 rpm, a peak torque output of 270 lb-ft @ 1,200 rpm, and a compression ratio of 19:1.
+There were no OEM automotive applications for 6B engines.

 6BT

 Appearing in the 1989–1998 Dodge Ram pickup truck, it became a popular alternative to the large gasoline V8 engines normally used in full-size pickup trucks, since it produced torque at low engine RPM, and achieved significantly better fuel mileage.
-During that time, the Dodge RAM was the only diesel pickup that did not rely on glowplugs for cold weather starting due to indirect fueling.
+Due to the direct fuel injection, the 6BT has no glowplugs.